maybemaby/brandonma.dev/src/content/blog/go-with-postgis.md

 }

 for _, favPlace := range favPlaces {
-	println(favPlace.Name)
+	fmt.Printf("%s at %f, %f\n", favPlace.Name, favPlace.Coordinates.X(), favPlace.Coordinates.Y())
 }

 // Output:
-// St-Viateur Bagel
+// St-Viateur Bagel at -73.601989, 45.522825
-// Kem CoBa
+// Kem CoBa at -73.595185, 45.523093
 ```

 You should see that only St-Viateur and Kem CoBa are returned, as Ma Poule Mouillée is farther than 100 meters from the route.
+You can also see that it decoded the coordinates column as a `geom.Point` type.

 ## Wrapping up